Double transition in kinetic exchange opinion models with activation dynamics: Introduction

 This work is organized as follows.
-In section II we discuss our coevolution dynamics, and present the microscopic rules that govern our model.
-The analytical and numerical results are discussed in section III.
-Finally, the conclusion and final remarks are presented in section IV.
+In section 2 we discuss our coevolution dynamics, and present the microscopic rules that govern our model.
+The analytical and numerical results are discussed in section 3.
+Finally, the conclusion and final remarks are presented in section 4.